freakygs/freakygs/README.md

 - 👋 Hi, I’m @freakygs
 - 👀 I’m a Data Engineer
-- 🌱 currently learning Presto, Data Robot, Kubernetes
+- 🌱 currently learning Large Language Models, Deep Learning, NLP
-- 💞️ looking to collaborate on Snowflake, Teradata, Kafka, AWS, GCP, Python, Airflow, HDFS
+- 💞️ looking to collaborate on Data Engineering, Machine Learning, Data Science

 <!---
 freakygs/freakygs is a ✨ special ✨ repository because its `README.md` (this file) appears on your GitHub profile.